DuPage County Paternity Lawyers

 Attorneys Advocating for Fathers Rights in Lisle and Chicago, IL

-SpyratosDavis LLC can guide you through every step of the legal process for establishing paternity.
+SpyratosDavis LLC can guide you through every step of the legal process of establishing paternity.
 You will likely have several options on how to proceed with this type of family law case.
 Our attorneys will carefully go over your case and discuss all of your options with you.
 We will work to develop the right legal strategy for you while keeping you informed throughout the process.
-Wherever possible, we will try to resolve paternity cases without litigation and court orders.
+Wherever possible, we will try to resolve paternity cases without litigation.
 However, when this is not possible, we will fight for you and your presumed child in court.

 Strategies for Establishing Paternity